MarcoSteinke/MovingPoint-Lightweight-Java-2D-Game-Engine/README.md

 create some small things and firstly need Windows to run Unity and GMS and secondly enough Hardware.

-This lead me to the development of MovingPoint.
+This lead me to the development of net.bestofcode.MovingPoint.MovingPoint.
 This project has two important aspects:

 ## 1 Beginner Friendly / Educational
-+ I love programming and I also love teaching it to other persons, so the main goal of MovingPoint is to bring new motivated talents into programming.
++ I love programming and I also love teaching it to other persons, so the main goal of net.bestofcode.MovingPoint.MovingPoint is to bring new motivated talents into programming.
-+ A lot of people dream of creating their own games, MovingPoint gives them a first impression of Game Design
++ A lot of people dream of creating their own games, net.bestofcode.MovingPoint.MovingPoint gives them a first impression of Game Design
 + Even childs with basic Java skills could use this to create simple games like TicTacToe or Snake!

 ## 2 Operating System Independence
-+ since MovingPoint is written in pure Java, you can run it on any Operating System
++ since net.bestofcode.MovingPoint.MovingPoint is written in pure Java, you can run it on any Operating System

 ## 3 Hardware Independence
-+ MovingPoint is lightweight, you do not need the latest hardware to build your games.
++ net.bestofcode.MovingPoint.MovingPoint is lightweight, you do not need the latest hardware to build your games.
 + You also do not need to import all modules, only use the code which you need to build your project.

 ## 4 Use all Java libraries!
 + Yes it is true.
-You can run any libraries and connect them to MovingPoint
+You can run any libraries and connect them to net.bestofcode.MovingPoint.MovingPoint
-+ You are able to create Browsergames by running a Java Webapplication and importing MovingPoint.
++ You are able to create Browsergames by running a Java Webapplication and importing net.bestofcode.MovingPoint.MovingPoint.
 + Also usable to create Android Apps by using Android Studio!

 ## 5 Open source